30 Tips for How To Camp In The Rain and Like It

 Hell’s Gate National Park is in Kenya, East Africa.
 I have never been there, but it is a gorgeous place.
-Located 125km from the capital city Nairobi, it makes a great rendezvous for outdoor lovers looking for time outside the bustling city.
+It is located 125KM from the capital city Nairobi.
+Therefore, makes a great rendezvous for outdoor lovers looking for time outside the bustling city.

 But in September 2019, tragedy struck.
-What was supposed to be a fun weekend turned into mourning, as flash floods swept away a tour group.
+What was supposed to be a fun weekend turned into mourning, as flash floods swept a tour group away, to their deaths.